BACK PAIN CAUSES, SIGNS, SYMPTOMS & BEST TREATMENT OPTIONS

 If we find the cause of your backache related to a spinal disc or nerve-related disorder, we will ask you to do an MRI.
 Magnetic Resonance Impinging (MRI) is the most accurate means of identifying the severity of slipped discs and nerve compressions.

 A CT scan uses x-rays to produce detailed images of bones, organs, blood vessels, and airways.
 X-ray images help see bone fractures, tumors, and infections.
 However, they don’t provide information about soft tissues such as ligaments, tendons, muscles, and joints.
 This test provides more information about soft tissue structures.
 An MRI uses powerful magnets and radio waves to generate detailed pictures of internal organs and systems within the body.
 These scans use no radiation, making them safe and effective for children and pregnant women.

 Exercise is one of the best ways to treat chronic lower back pain.
 Research indicates that several types of exercise programs help reduce back pain.
 Exercise helps strengthen muscles, improve flexibility and increase circulation.
 The best exercise program for back pain is walking.

 Walking is another easy way to work out without buying expensive gym memberships.
 You don’t even need special shoes; wear sneakers.
 However, walking isn’t recommended for everyone.
 People with severe health conditions such as heart disease shouldn’t walk because it increases their risk of a cardiac event.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)are one of the most common treatments a medical doctor gives for patients with acute low back pain.
 They work by reducing inflammation and relieving pain.
 But what do we know about how effective they are?

 No evidence taking them helps prevent future episodes of lower back pain.
 Moreover, there is no evidence that NSAIDs are effective for patients with chronic back pain.
-However, you should know that medication will not fix the problem, and excessive use of NSAIDs can lead to liver and kids damage, far worse than the pain you now feel.
+However, you should know that medication will not fix the problem, and excessive use of NSAIDs can lead to liver and kidney damage, far worse than the pain you now feel.

 According to an article published in Mayo Clinic, Nonsteroidal anti-inflammatory drugs increase your risks for a heart attack, stroke, and high blood pressure, even if you don’t have heart disease.